spxak1/weywot/guides/mxkeys_linux.md

 | Keycode | 140 | 99 | 127 | 125+38 |
 | Shortcut|  |  | Super + L |

+Again, disappointingly he **lock** key is hardware coded to a Windows shortcut.
+This may work in standard gnome, but in Pop!_OS, lock has been moved to *Super+Esc*, so a new shortcut should be added in gnome-settings to make it work.

 Only  the **Context** key changes with **Fn** as follows:

 | Fn+Context |
 |----|
 | 70 |

+Again, **solaar** can change the functions of all these keys (see sollar section).

+### Left and Right Control Keys

 ![Control, Super, Alt](../assets/leftkeys.png)

 ![Alt, Fn, Control](../assets/rightkeys.png)

+Notable the **Fn** key has been moved to the right side.
+This is a pain for those who want to use this keyboard with a laptop that normally has the **Fn** on the left side and as such now they have to break muscle memory.
+Personally, this is a big problem.